-Investor's Naked Selfie Ignites #MeToo Moment: Female Founder Fights Back
+Investor's Naked Selfies Ignite #MeToo Moment: Female Founder Fights Back

 Don't see the graphic above?
 Click here.

-Other surveys find sexual harassment is a big problem for female founders.
+Other surveys find that sexual harassment is a big problem for female founders.

-Ellen Pao is a former venture capital investor who sued premiere Silicon Valley investment firm Kleiner Perkins for gender discrimination.
+Ellen Pao is a former venture capital investor who sued premier Silicon Valley investment firm Kleiner Perkins for gender discrimination.
 She lost at trial in 2015 and now heads Project Include, which advocates for diversity in technology.

-Pao applauds the candor clause and its intent, but says if it's violated and the case goes to court, women would still face an uphill battle.
+Pao applauds the candor clause and its intent but says if it's violated and the case goes to court, women would still face an uphill battle.

 "It's so hard to sue venture capital firms," she says.
 "Having done it myself, they have so many resources."

-Indeed, meeting the legal standard for sexual harassment is difficult in court, which is one reason why the candor clause and other similar efforts aim to prevent problems before they occur.
+Indeed, meeting the legal standard for sexual harassment is difficult in court, which is one reason that the candor clause and other similar efforts aim to prevent problems before they occur.

+Chanel Miller, Sexual Assault Survivor, On The 'Immense Relief' Of Going Public

+Chanel Miller, Sexual Assault Survivor, On The 'Immense Relief' Of Going Public

-Take an online directory called #MovingFoward, which publishes discrimination and harassment policies of venture capital firms that agree to post them.
+Take an online directory called #MovingForward, which publishes discrimination and harassment policies of venture capital firms that agree to post them.

 The list is the brainchild of serial entrepreneur Cheryl Yeoh Sew Hoy, who says she was sexually harassed and assaulted by an investor five years ago.
 "When I was harassed, I didn't know what to do," she says.
-"There's a problem between VC/founder relationships and a power imbalance: What can we do at the very basic level to improve that?"
+"There's a problem between VC-founder relationships and a power imbalance.
+What can we do at the very basic level to improve that?"

 About 150 firms worldwide have posted their policies on #MovingForward so far.
 Sew Hoy calls it slow but meaningful progress.